dagster-io/dagster/docs/sections/reference/reference.rst

 .. _pipeline:

-Pipeline
-^^^^^^^^
+Pipelines & DAGs
+^^^^^^^^^^^^^^^^

 .. image:: pipeline.png
     :scale: 40 %
     :align: center

+DAG is short for `directed acyclic graph`.
+In this context, we are concerned with graphs where the nodes are computations and the edges are dependencies between those computations.
+The dependencies are `directed` because the outputs of one computation are the inputs to another.
+These graphs are `acyclic` because there are no circular dependencies -- in other words, the graph has a clear beginning and end, and we can always figure out what order to execute its nodes in.

-Data pipelines are directed acyclic graphs (DAGs) of solids -- that is, they are made up of a number of solids which have data `dependencies <#dependency-definition>`__ on each other (but no circular dependencies).
+In Dagster, pipelines are directed acyclic graphs (DAGs) of solids -- that is, they are made up of a number of solids which have data `dependencies <#dependency-definition>`__ on each other (but no circular dependencies).

-In Dagster, pipelines are created with the Dagster :func:`@pipeline <dagster.pipeline>` decorator.
-Any solids invoked from within a pipeline function will automatically be added to the pipeline DAG.
+These pipelines are created with the Dagster :func:`@pipeline <dagster.pipeline>` decorator.
+Any solids invoked from within a pipeline definition function will automatically be added to the pipeline DAG.

 Paired with appropriate configuration, the pipeline can be compiled by the Dagster engine into an execution plan that is executable on various compute substrates.
 To support these substrates,